Osc2405/plot2llm/README.md

 - ✅ **Rich Pattern Analysis**: Detailed shape characteristics and pattern recognition for all visualization types
 - ✅ **Comprehensive Test Suite**: 172/174 tests passing (98.9% success rate) with 24s execution time
 - ✅ **Production Ready**: All core features validated with extensive error handling and edge case coverage
-- ✅ **Statistical Analysis**: Complete support for skewness, kurtosis, correlations, and outlier detection
+- ✅ **Code Quality**: All linting issues resolved with ruff and black formatting

 ---